In Tents

 Ohanapecosh Campground

-Mount Rainier National Park’s biggest campground boasts both old-growth forests and a dry east-of-the-peak climate, and almost every site on Loop C borders a river or creek.
-Try the Grove of the Patriarchs trail nearby; the name of this trail sounds like something out of an Arthurian legend.
-It boasts 1,000-year-old trees and a suspension bridge, and it’s flat enough for tiny tots and nonhikers.
+Closed for construction until summer 2026, Mount Rainier National Park’s biggest campground boasts both old-growth forests and a dry east-of-the-peak climate, and almost every site on Loop C borders a river or creek.
+The nearby Grove of the Patriarchs trail is a stunner but also under construction.
+The name of this trail sounds like something out of an Arthurian legend, but its 1,000-year-old trees and suspension bridge—the part under repair now—feed the lore.

 Twentynine Pines Campground